LLNL/shroud/docs/reference.rst

     The name of the Fortran wrapper's result variable.
     It must not be the same as any of the routines arguments.
     It defaults to *SH_rv*  (Shroud return value).

-F_string_result_as_arg
-  The name of the output argument.
-  Function which return a ``char *`` will instead by converted to a subroutine which require an additional argument for the result.

 F_string_len_trim
   For each function with a ``std::string`` argument, create another C